A Look at South Carolina’s Net Metering Rules

 The future of South Carolina’s net metering rules is unclear.

-Since last year’s finalization, these guidelines have satisfied both homeowners with solar who want to earn credits and those without solar who worry about shifting costs.
+Since last year’s finalization, these guidelines have satisfied both homeowners with home solar installations who want to earn credits and those without solar who worry about shifting costs.

 Legislators expect the policy to remain in effect until May 2029.